Photograph and Other Guidelines

 Eating and Drinking / Smoking

-- You can enjoy food and beverages in designated areas: the lounge, Heiseikan ground floor, and the drink corner, Honkan basement as well as in our restaurants.
+- You can enjoy food and beverages in designated areas: the lounge, Heiseikan ground floor, and the drink corner, Honkan basement and Toyokan terrace as well as in our restaurants.

-Eating and Drinking Spaces for Visitors during Special Exhibition “Masterpieces of Kosan-ji Temple: the complete scrolls of Choju Giga, Frolicking Animals”
+Eating and Drinking Spaces for Visitors after Special Exhibition “Masterpieces of Kosan-ji Temple: the complete scrolls of Choju Giga, Frolicking Animals”

 - The Tokyo National Museum is a smoke free facility.
 Please only smoke outside the buildings.